 Every month we check prices, product availability and take into account any new reviews that we've completed in order to revise the recommendations in this post.

 It was last updated at the beginning of March 2017, when we revised our recommendation from the Pro 6000 to Pro 6500.
-In January 2017 we also published a major revision of recommendations and the addition of our detailed buyer's guide.
+In January 2017 we also published a major revision that included the addition of our detailed buyer's guide.

 Now, as the length of this article demonstrates, a one word answer doesn't really do your toothbrush choice justice - there is A LOT to consider.